How Do I Rollover My 401k To An IRA Without Penalty?

 When rolling over your 401(k), choose a Traditional or Roth IRA.
 Tax benefits and qualifying conditions vary:

 Traditional IRA (1): Contributions are made with tax-free dollars, and the gains grow tax-deferred.
 You pay taxes on distributions based on your regular income tax rate at the time you withdraw the money in retirement.
 Most people are eligible to contribute to a Traditional IRA, though income restrictions may apply if you and your partner are protected under a retirement plan at work.

 Roth IRA (2): Contributions are made with after-tax dollars, and the earnings increase tax-free.
 Retirement distributions that qualify for qualified distributions are also tax-free.
 There are however requirements for income levels to contribute to the Roth IRA.

-Think about your current and future tax needs when choosing between the Traditional in IRA and Roth IRA.
-Talk to a financial advisor or tax professional if you need help determining which is most appropriate for your needs.
+Consider your current and projected future tax situation when choosing between the Traditional and Roth IRA.
+Speak with a financial advisor, and tax expert if you need help determining which is right for you.

 The Rollover Process: Step-by-Step Guide